How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

+To proceed with a perturbative analysis, one must be able to treat the further nonlinear terms in the operators $a_{\pm k }$ perturbatively, with respect to a noninteracting component of the model.
+Such a noninteracting part here is

-The same kind of treatment is then applied to the dissipator.
+where all contributions are of leading order $\Omega^2$, and independent of $N$.
+The same treatment is applied to obtain the dissipator.
 For a drive resonant with the subradiant modes, the decay rate of these modes is already small for large arrays -- $\Gamma \sim N^{-\alpha}$ ($\Gamma \sim \exp(-N)$) for open (closed) boundary conditions --, thus one can simply replace $\sigma_k^- \rw a_k$ in Eq. \eqref{eq:dissipat}, neglecting further terms from the Holstein-Primakoff expansion.